minettebrink/image-to-video/README.md

 A full-stack application that converts static images into videos using LTX-Video.
 The project consists of a SvelteKit frontend and a FastAPI backend service.

-You can read the project [tutorial](tutorial.md) to learn to build it yourself!
+You can watch the short [demo](https://youtu.be/eZfTr2Mq9d8) of the project and read the [tutorial](tutorial.md) to learn how to build it yourself!

 ![Puppy Running](assets/demo.png)